gordon-cs/gordon-360-api/README.md

 `api/wellness` Gets the latest answer a student has sent, as well as a boolean that specifies whether the answer is still valid based on when the answer was submitted.

+`api/wellness/Question` Gets the wellness check question to be displayed on the front end from the Data base.

 ##### POST